-Note that any weakly toll convex subset is also a toll convex subset.
-Also, any toll convex subset is a monophonically convex subset, and a monophonically convex subset is a geodetically convex subset.
+Note that any weakly toll convex set is also a toll convex set.
+Also, any toll convex set is a monophonically convex set, and a monophonically convex set is a geodesically convex set.

 On the other hand, consider the graph $K_{1,3}$ with vertices $a,b,c,d$, where $b$ is the vertex with degree three, and let $S=\{a,b,c\}$.
 It is clear that $S$ is toll convex but not weakly toll convex, since $a,b,d,b,c$ is a weakly toll walk between $a$ and $c$ that contains $d \notin S$.